18 Reasons Why Your Website Is Loading Slowly (And Why You Should Fix It ASAP)

 We often bring up how devastating having a slow website can be for a business – see our recent website design blog entry.

-Unfortunately, many companies struggle with this issue even after a website development agency in Dubai already designed their brand new website.
+Unfortunately, many companies struggle with this issue even after a web development agency in Dubai already designed their brand new website.

 This is harmful in so many ways.
 First, you are losing your potential clients.
 A 3-second delay loses you 40% of visitors, whereas an average user expects the website to load within 2 seconds.
 Mobile users are even less patient, with 53% leaving if the website doesn’t load within 3 seconds.
 A 2-second delay in load time during a transaction can result in 87% abandonment.
 These users will probably never come back again.
 And even when your visitors are patient enough to wait it out, you are still annoying them.
 Is that the impression you want to leave on the people you’re trying to win over?